 Top of the page

-A cone biopsy is a surgical treatment with some risks.
+An excisional biopsy of the cervix is a procedure with some risks.

 Adapted By: Alberta Health Services